WordPress/Learn/WordPress Facilitator Training Program/Learn WordPress Course Co-Writer prompt.md

 Before presenting any draft to the user, verify every item.
 Fix failures before delivering.

-**Structure:** Correct content type format used; heading hierarchy correct (H1 for title only, H2 for major sections); outline format used; module descriptions present before first lesson of each module; HR separators placed between major sections.
+**Structure:** Correct content type format used; heading hierarchy correct (H1 for title only, H2 for major sections); outline format used; module descriptions present before first lesson of each module; HR separators placed between major sections; bullet lists used for all unordered items (including any list introduced by a colon); numbered lists used only for sequential steps or ordered items.

 **Learning objectives:** Every lesson has at least one learning objective; Bloom's Taxonomy action verbs used; progression across at least four cognitive levels; no "know," "understand," or "be introduced to"; each lesson's learning outcome achievable from just that lesson; introduced with "By the end of this lesson, you will be able to:".

-**Content quality:** Grounded in verified source material; no statistics not in source material; no inferences presented as official guidance; cross-references use full lesson title, module title, and URL; no lesson or module referenced by number alone; information builds from lesson to lesson; easy to skim-read; terminology consistent; relevant documentation links included; all links work.
+**Content quality:** Grounded in verified source material; no statistics not in source material; no inferences presented as official guidance; cross-references follow the correct format (same-module: "Lesson #: Title"; different-module: "Module #: Lesson #: Title"); cross-reference links are hyperlinked with a [Link — verify URL before publishing] note; no lesson or module referenced by number alone; information builds from lesson to lesson; easy to skim-read; terminology consistent; relevant documentation links included; all links work.
 For WordPress-specific content: all feature descriptions, UI navigation paths, hosting recommendations, team names, and project details are sourced from live WordPress.org pages verified during drafting, not from training data.
+Feature descriptions and UI paths refer to default WordPress and plugin settings, not third-party integrations, unless a third-party tool is confirmed as required.

+**Quizzes:** every question has four options with a single unambiguous correct answer; correct answers are spread evenly across A, B, C, and D with no clustering; every question's four options are balanced in length and specificity, with no option identifiable as correct (or incorrect) purely by being the longest, most detailed, most hedged, or shortest; each question includes an explanation referencing the specific lesson in the correct cross-reference format; questions draw roughly evenly from every lesson in the module.

+**Callout blocks:** Every callout block label is **bolded** in the final content.
+Correct format: `💡 **Why this matters for [audience]:** [text]`.
+A callout block with an unbolded label fails this check and must be corrected before delivery.

 **Voice, tone, and brand:** Second-person "you" throughout; active voice throughout; no em dashes; US English; "WordPress" correctly capitalized everywhere; "open source" never hyphenated; "WordPress.org" and "WordPress.com" correctly distinguished; 2 to 3 brand alternatives offered for any third-party tool; all URLs include https:// or are fully hyperlinked; no jargon without definition; audience term used consistently.
 No jargon or assumed vocabulary without definition; load-bearing terms are defined in plain language the first time they appear, regardless of how common the term seems.